 Do you want to live in France and most especially Paris?
 It’s amazing how many people say yes when they have no compelling reason to relocate.
 It’s understandable if it’s for a career move, if you’ve fallen in love with someone French, if you’re coming for family reasons, or if you’re studying.

 But, the days of Paris being a haven for artists because it’s cheap are long gone.
-Unless you’re from one of the 12 most expensive cities in the world, eleven of which are more costly than Paris, you’ll suffer from sticker shock.
-Even though the surveys vary, not one of these cities happens to be in the U.S.
+Unless you’re from Singapore (the most expensive city in the world), you’ll suffer from sticker shock.
+As quoted by the BBC, a recent study (2015) by the Economist Intelligence Unit (EIU) rates Paris as the second most expensive city in the world.

 Do people move here because of the decades of wonderful movies they’ve seen that glorify France’s landscapes and architecture?
 Many transplants claim they crave history, sensibility and a sense of culture.
 Then there are those who are seeking out adventure.
 Could it be the designer clothes that are featured in fashion magazines?
 Not everyone can be in search of good bread and croissants, which are more the norm than the exception.